-Since then – with blues added to the program in 1994 – it has grown to become an internationally renowned event, attracting around 25,000 visitors, and more than 200 jazz and blues artists from the USA, the UK, Europe and Australia.
+Since then – with blues added to the program in 1994 – it has grown to become an internationally renowned event, featuring more than 200 jazz and blues artists from the USA, the UK, Europe, Asia and Australia.

 With a diverse, eclectic mix of jazz greats and rising stars, each year the program showcases jazz and blues of all styles, including original, contemporary, traditional, mainstream, experimental and improvised.
 A central feature remains the National Jazz Awards; a competition designed to encourage and promote young musicians.

 The Festival has won numerous tourism and sponsorship awards, and is recognised internationally as the foremost jazz and blues event in Australia.

 See the Festival’s full history on Wikipedia here.
 For more about the Festival you can also listen to these tracks and these articles:

 - Live Broadcasts – Wangaratta Jazz & Blues

 - Live Broadcasts – National Jazz Awards

 - Wangaratta Jazz Festival – 25 Years On

 Since 1990, Wangaratta has hosted performances by a remarkable array of international jazz artists.
 These include some of the acknowledged greats of the modern jazz era, as well as many distinctive and significant artists who richly deserve wider recognition, and quite a few emerging stars who have gone on to achieve wider acclaim.